Not All PDFs Are Alike

 6. File synchronization becomes an issue when two sets of masters are being edited.
 A customer might make some small changes.
 Later the artist is asked to make an adjustment and print posters.
 Now there’s confusion over why one file doesn’t have the latest copy changes.
 Even if the customer says, use my files, the artist must bill extra time exploring what changes may have been improperly made.

 7. The assumption that the customer paid for the working files is not supported by the Graphic Artist Guild Handbook : Pricing & Ethical Guidelines.
-Even prior to digital file production, the artist retained preliminary sketches and marker comps.
-The legal aspects of intellectual property rights is another topic covered there.
+Even before digital file production, the artist retained preliminary sketches and marker comps.
+The legal aspects of intellectual property rights are another topic covered there.

-8. Some of the support document like photos or illustrations may have limited non-transferable copyright agreements.
+8. Some of the support documents like photos or illustrations may have limited non-transferable copyright agreements.

-9. The California State Board of Equalization permits designers to tax only the tangible personal property that changes hands.
+9. Tax laws can change.
+The California State Board of Equalization permits designers to tax only the tangible personal property that changes hands.
 Regulation 1540 allows the designer to tax only 25 percent of the job, assuming the larger portion is retained by the artist.
 If the customer receives everything, then the entire job should be taxable.

 Think of it another way, when we pay for a meal at a gourmet restaurant, do we expect the chef to also include the recipes, pantry items, and silverware in a doggie bag when we leave?
 It doesn’t happen.